 - Prizes like lottery and scratch card winnings

-- Small sales of personal items, unless you make a regular income from flipping things on Facebook Marketplace
+- Small sales of personal items, unless you make a regular income from flipping things on places like Facebook Marketplace

 How to get a credit card with no job